jamesplease/knockout-view/README.md

 Copy the code from the `ko-debug.js` file in the `bookmarklet` folder into a new Bookmark in your browser.
 Then, on any page with a View Model, simply click the Bookmarklet and the display will appear.

+Need a page to test it on?
+Try the [Knockout Tutorial page.](http://learn.knockoutjs.com/#/?tutorial=intro)

 You can show and hide the view model with the main button.
 The `x` will remove the debugger from your page.

 ###Caveats